Home

 Together, the couple produced a family of three children – Daniel Alexander Walters, Mamie "Mayme" Hawley and Caroline Elizabeth Riley.

 The Walterses first lived in Scott and in Cook County, OH, before moving with Lillie's parents and adult siblings to Washington State in 1898.
-The relocation that was short-lived, as the family did not enjoy the cold, wet climate.
-The entire group decided to leave after only three months.
+There, they found a home in Puget Sound near Seattle, King County.
+However, the experience did not meet their expectations, and left them disappointed.
+Unhappy with the cold, wet climate, they decided to leave after only three months.

 Returning to the midwest, Lillie and John and the Knights set down roots near Gladwin, Gladwin County, in the north-central part of Michigan.
 A flat farming community, Gladwin is located about 30 miles to the west of Lake Huron's Saginaw Bay.
 Descendants of this large family still continue to live there today.